Menelik-Eldridge/lyric-genre-classification-nlp/README.md

 ## Project Overview

-Song lyrics contain stylistic patterns (in particular: words [text vectorization] and their definition [word embedding])that often correlate with musical genres.
+Song lyrics contain stylistic patterns (in particular: words used [text vectorization] and their definition [word embedding]) that often correlate with musical genres.
-This project builds a machine learning system that learns those patterns and predicts a song's genre directly from its lyrics.
+This project builds a machine learning system that learns those patterns and predicts a song's genre from its lyrics.

 The pipeline performs:

 • Text preprocessing
 • Vocabulary construction
 • Text vectorization
+word embedding
 • Neural network classification
 • Model evaluation on validation and test datasets